 The course has seen many changes in the program of instruction and length of the course since it was established in the late 1960s.
 Special Forces detachments started training in Key West, Florida on temporary duty in the early 1960s.
 The course length has varied from three to six weeks.
+As of 2015 the course was 6 weeks long.
 One thing has always remained constant - it is an extremely physically challenging and mentally tough school.

 Program of Instruction (POI).
 Knot tying, water survival, open-circuit twin-80s SCUBA, closed-circuit SCUBA (using the DRAEGER LAR V O3 Rebreather), submarine lock-in and lock-outs, ship bottom searches, underwater navigation (compass swims), long-distance surface swims, underwater search and recovery, and maritime infiltration operations.
 The course includes boat operations with Zodiacs and Klepper kayaks.

 FTX.
-The course concludes with an maritime Field Training Exercise (FTX) and end of course final examination.
+The course concludes with an maritime Field Training Exercise (FTX) incorporating many of the aspects of the course instruction and an end of course final examination.

 The Combat Diver Supervisor course is three-weeks long.
 The Combat Diving Supervisor plans, coordinates, prepares for, and supervises diving operations on a Special Forces detachment.
 He conducts detailed dive planning and pre-dive equipment inspections.
 He is trained in tides and currents, maritime boat operations, various means of maritime infilitration.